sophongo/sophdoc/docs/en/end-user/kpanda/clusters/create-cluster.md

 global service cluster, management cluster, worker cluster, and integrated cluster.
 An integrated cluster can only be integrated from third-party vendors (see [Integrate Cluster](./integrate-cluster.md)).

 This page explains how to create a Worker Cluster.
 By default, when creating a new Worker Cluster, the operating system type and CPU architecture of the worker nodes should be consistent with the Global Service Cluster.
-If you want to create a cluster with a different operating system or architecture than the Global Management Cluster, refer to [Creating an Ubuntu Worker Cluster on a CentOS Management Platform](../best-practice/create-ubuntu-on-centos-platform.md) for instructions.

 It is recommended to use the supported operating systems in AI platform to create the cluster.
-If your local nodes are not within the supported range, you can refer to [Creating a Cluster on Non-Mainstream Operating Systems](../best-practice/use-otherlinux-create-custer.md) for instructions.

 ## Prerequisites